w3f/polkadot-wiki/docs/learn/learn-guides-asset-conversion.md

 asset.
 This asset's ID is announced in the `Event::PoolCreated` event.
 After creating a pool, liquidity can be added to it via the `Pallet::add_liquidity` function.

-For example, the snapshot below shows how to create liquidity pool with `ROC` tokens and `EDU` tokens with the asset ID `149` on Paseo Asset Hub.
+For example, the snapshot below shows how to create liquidity pool with `PAS` tokens and `EDU` tokens with the asset ID `149` on Paseo Asset Hub.
 Creating this extrinsic requires knowledge of [XCM Multilocations](xcm/fundamentals/multilocation/summary.md).
 From the perspective of AssetHub, an Asset Hub, the asset with an `AssetId` of `149` has a MultiLocation of